-Catchinglives is a local charity that has been operating in Canterbury and East Kent for over 20 years.
-In that time we have gone through a number of changes; have grown and shrunk; have changed name and focus.
-But through all of this we have always wanted to make a difference to the communities that we have operated in.
+Catching Lives is a local charity that has been operating in Canterbury and East Kent for over 20 years.
+In that time we have gone through a number of changes and challenges.
+The organisation has grown through the years and more recently, 2020 saw the challenges of the pandemic and lockdowns.
+But throughout the changes and challenges, we continue to aim to make a difference to the communities that we operate in.

 The difference and impact that we want to have is simple enough; we want to help improve the lives of those who use our services and we want to enlist the help of all sections of the community in doing so.
 We want to help change attitudes and inform people about the issues surrounding homelessness; issues that, in this era of cuts and austerity, have the potential to affect us all.
 We also want to use our skills and expertise to help others in their work.
 We want to and do, all of these things.

 As part of our community work we take work and study placements, do schools talks and training events, deliver tailored training on a variety of subjects, arrange visits to our Open Centre for schools and youth groups, take and train all kinds of volunteers, talk to church groups and congregations; but we want to do much more.

 Beginning with the Canterbury Community Shelter, which was started with the assistance of many of the church communities in and around Canterbury, we have worked with an incredible mixture of organisations, building on the strengths of local individuals, associations, and bodies, statutory and otherwise.
 By continuing this work and by drawing on the resources of the larger community we can continue our work for many years to come.